Sodium-vapor lamp: Film special effects

 Sodium vapor process (occasionally referred to as yellowscreen) is a film technique that relies on narrowband characteristics of LPS lamp.
-Color negative film is typically not sensitive to the yellow light from an LPS lamp, but special black-and-white film is able to record it.
-Using a special camera, scenes are recorded on two spools simultaneously, one with actors (or other foreground objects) and another that becomes a mask for later combination with different background.
+Color negative film typically is insensitive to the yellow light of an LPS lamp, but special black-and-white film is able to record it.
+Using a special camera, scenes are recorded on two spools simultaneously: one with actors (or other foreground objects), and another that becomes a mask for later combination with a different background.
 This technique originally yielded results superior to blue-screen technology, and was used in years 1956 to 1990, mostly by Disney Studios.
 Notable examples of films using this technique include Alfred Hitchcock's The Birds and the Disney films Mary Poppins and Bedknobs and Broomsticks.
 Later advancements in blue- and green-screen techniques and computer imagery closed that gap, leaving SVP economically impractical.

+Electrical parameters

 High-pressure sodium

 High-pressure sodium (HPS) lamps have been widely used in industrial lighting, especially in large manufacturing facilities, and are commonly used as plant grow lights.
 They contain mercury.
 They have also been widely used for outdoor area lighting, such as on roadways, parking lots, and security areas.
 Understanding the change in human color vision sensitivity from photopic to mesopic and scotopic is essential for proper planning when designing lighting for roadways.

 High-pressure sodium lamps are quite efficient—about 100 lumens per watt, when measured for photopic lighting conditions.
 Some higher-power lamps (e.g. 600 watt) have efficacies of about 150 lumens per watt.

 Since the high-pressure sodium arc is extremely chemically reactive, the arc tube is typically made of translucent aluminum oxide.
 This construction led the General Electric Company to use the tradename "Lucalox" for its line of high-pressure sodium lamps.

 Xenon at a low pressure is used as a "starter gas" in the HPS lamp.
 It has the lowest thermal conductivity and lowest ionization potential of all the stable noble gases.
 As a noble gas, it does not interfere with the chemical reactions occurring in the operating lamp.
 The low thermal conductivity minimizes thermal losses in the lamp while in the operating state, and the low ionization potential causes the breakdown voltage of the gas to be relatively low in the cold state, which allows the lamp to be easily started.

 "White" high pressure sodium lamp

-A variation of the high-pressure sodium introduced in 1986, the White HPS has a higher pressure than the typical HPS lamp, producing a color temperature of around 2700 kelvins with a color rendering index (CRI) of about 85, greatly resembling the color of an incandescent light.
+A variation of the high-pressure sodium introduced in 1986, the white HPS lamp has a still higher pressure than the typical HPS lamp, producing a color temperature of around 2500 kelvins with a color rendering index (CRI) of about 85, greatly resembling the color of an incandescent light.
 These lamps are often used indoors in cafes and restaurants for aesthetic effect.
-However, white HPS lamps have higher cost, shorter service lives, and lower light efficiency, and so they cannot compete with HPS at this time.
+However, white HPS lamps have higher cost, and lower lumen efficacy, and so they cannot compete with HPS.